PencilCode/codegym/src/documents/ref/random.html.md

 write random [3, 5, 7]
 </pre>

-Random can be used on a range of numbers:
+Random can be used on a range of numbers.
+The returned number will be greater than or equal to the first number, and less than the second one:

 <pre class="jumbo">
-write random [1..100]
+write random 1, 101
 </pre>

 Or on a list of strings: